cpuspak/biDirectionalChatProgram/README.md

 # biDirectionalChatProgram
 Simple Bidirectional Chat Program Using Python.
-Put your server IP in ip var odf client.
+Put your server IP in ip var of client.